ddelay/phonecat-proxy/README.md

 ### Access angular-phonecat through the proxy

 Assuming the proxy is listening on port 80, open http://localhost:80/index.html in a browser.
 (If you started the proxy on a different port, be sure to change the port number in the preceding URL.)

 This should cause the browser to load the same client-side resources (.html, .css and .js) as before.
 However, when **angular-phonecat** attempts to `GET /phones/phones.json`, the proxy rewrites the URL and redirects the request to http://your.server.com.
-It uses the Domino data API to read the list of phones from **phones.nsf**.
+It uses the Domino data API to read the list of phones from a view in **phones.nsf**.
+Then **angular-phonecat** reads each phone's thumbnail image from a separate document in **phones.nsf** -- again using the Domino data API.